Now Is The Time To Build A Position In Argo Blockchain Plc ADR (NASDAQ:ARBK)

 Argo Blockchain Plc ADR (NASDAQ:ARBK)’s Major holders

 Argo Blockchain Plc ADR insiders hold 0.01% of total outstanding shares, with institutional holders owning 3.41% of the shares at 3.42% float percentage.
-In total, 3.41% institutions holds shares in the company, led by Vident Advisory, LLC .
-As of Dec 30, 2023, the company held over 0.81 million shares (or 1.40% of shares), all amounting to roughly $1.47 million.
+In total, 3.41% institutions holds shares in the company, led by Vident Investment Advisory, LLC.
+As of Jun 29, 2023, the company held over 0.38 million shares (or 0.71% of shares), all amounting to roughly $0.61 million.

-The next major institution holding the largest number of shares is Susquehanna International Group, LLP with 0.12 million shares, or about 0.21% of shares outstanding.
-As of the market price on Dec 30, 2023, these shares were worth $0.22 million.
+The next major institution holding the largest number of shares is Redwood Wealth Management Group, LLC with 57455.0 shares, or about 0.11% of shares outstanding.
+As of the market price on Sep 29, 2023, these shares were worth $57455.0.

-We also have Valkyrie ETF Tr II-Valkyrie Bitcoin Miners ETF and Tidal Trust II-Blueprint Chesapeake Multi-Asset Trend ETF as the top two Mutual Funds with the largest holdings of the Argo Blockchain Plc ADR (ARBK) shares.
-Going by data provided on Dec 30, 2023, Valkyrie ETF Tr II-Valkyrie Bitcoin Miners ETF holds roughly 0.85 million shares.
-This is just over 1.48% of the total shares, with a market valuation of $1.55 million.
-Data from the same date shows that the other fund manager holds a little less at 10853.0, or 0.02% of the shares, all valued at about 19752.0.
+We also have Valkyrie ETF Tr II-Valkyrie Bitcoin Miners ETF and Fidelity NASDAQ Composite Index Fund as the top two Mutual Funds with the largest holdings of the Argo Blockchain Plc ADR (ARBK) shares.
+Going by data provided on Jun 29, 2023, Valkyrie ETF Tr II-Valkyrie Bitcoin Miners ETF holds roughly 0.38 million shares.
+This is just over 0.71% of the total shares, with a market valuation of $0.61 million.
+Data from the same date shows that the other fund manager holds a little less at 2693.0, or 0.01% of the shares, all valued at about 3231.0.